Kirisummer/life_ncurses/README.md

 ## Programmer's guide
 The comments will be added a bit later, as well a this guide.
 Sorry :/ I'm looking forward for your help as I'm just a beginner in C programming and there's some memory leaking.
+**Edit:** I added some comments, so the code should be clear and understandable.